-BNP Paribas Fortis has a dedicated page for expat customers and offers a free account (with up to two cards) and credit cards connected with them, for a year.
+BNP Paribas Fortis has a dedicated page for expat customers and offers a free Premium Pack account (with up to three cards) and credit cards connected with them, for a year.
 Afterwards you can earn the monthly fees back by using your account, or switch to the online only Hello bank! -account.
 The expat dedicated branch of BNP Paribas Fortis in Ghent is the one by the Kouter, on Zonnestraat 2.

-The national post also has banking services.
+The national post office also has banking services.
 Perhaps if you send a lot of mail it is handy for you to have your bank in the same premises.

 Banca Monte Paschi Belgio only has branches in Brussels, but this bank can be handy for you whose main language is Italian, as they offer services in Italian.